 - Repay any amount not used for the purposes of the grant.

-- Submit full and complete annual reports, as well as a final report to the Foundation in the manner in which the funds were expended and the progress made in accomplishing the grant’s purpose.
+- Submit a full and complete final report to the Foundation describing the manner in which the funds were expended, and the progress made in accomplishing the grant’s purpose.

 - Keep records of receipts and expenditures and to make its books and records available to the Foundation at reasonable times.

 - Refrain from using any of the grant funds to influence legislation or the outcome of elections, to carry on voter registration drives, to make grants to individual or other organizations, or to undertake any non-exempt activity.